-3.7.3 CALIBRATION FAILURE
+3.7.4 CALIBRATION FAILURE

 A Calibration Fail (CAL FAIL) condition will occur after a 1-Pt calibration if the sensor response does not meet requirements.
-This happens when the sensor output from a 1-Pt calibration does not fall within the correct response range.
+This happens when the sensor "strength" (or "slope") from a 1-Pt calibration does not fall within the correct response range.
 This could be caused by a number of factors which should be investigated.